 A Colorful Kids’ Bedroom: Design & Sources

 Proof that you don't have to do it all at once.
 This bedroom came together one wall at a time-- headboard first, then shelves, the book nook, and finally the checkerboard wall.
-Full tour and sources inside.
+Check out the full tour and sources.

 The Checkerboard Wall Room